nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 qsub myProgram.sh
 ```

-The Grid Engine will then run the batch job and return the output in the current WRDS directory.
+The Grid Engine will then run the batch job and return several output files to the current WRDS directory (as instructed by `#$ -cwd`): a .csv file, which is the output of the Python program; a .sh.o##### file, which is the Grid Engine file that contains all the output from the .sh file; a sh.e##### file, which contains all the errors of the .sh file. ##### stands for the Grid Engine job number.

 # Using Python on Your Computer